Steps To Applying

 15. For Additional Information

-Any questions concerning admissions or the status of an application should be directed to Joe C. Loser III, Registrar, at 615.256.3684 or chip.loser@NSL.law.
+Any questions concerning admissions or the status of an application should be directed to Chip Loser, Registrar, at 615.256.3684 or chip.loser@NSL.law.